Submission survey

 Notification Failure

-ALTO’s direct notification reached zero respondents.
-Awareness spread through citizen networks.
-27.9% became aware in the final four weeks.
+ALTO’s direct notification reached just 2.0% of respondents.
+Awareness spread through citizen networks — neighbours, community Facebook groups, and advocacy organizations.
+A significant share of respondents became aware only in the final four weeks.
 Farmers, elderly residents, and those without social media access were systematically excluded.

 02